 npm install angular-cli -g.
 This will install the CLI globally to our machine to help us create new Angular projects.

 Once installed we can create a new Angular app by running the following command:

 ng new my-cool-app.
-Next open your app in your favorite editor and you should see something similar to this (as of CLI beta 10):
+Next open your app in your favorite editor and you should see something similar to this:

 Starting the CLI

 Now running a command prompt at the root of our project we can run the following command: